wildanpurnomo/mamicamp2020/README.md

 App records user's maximum point from Single Player Mode and rank it in the leaderboard along with other users.
 Leaderboard displays top 10 points.
 Cloud Firestore is used.

 * Multiplayer Mode
 I have an idea to simulate multiplayer version of this game using WebSocket backend service.
 This is not done yet.
-I've developed the backend service (code stored in branch "multiplayer-service").
+I've developed the backend service.
 The problem is I still not be able to connect with local server using OKHTTP's WebSocket, however I can connect to the remote server.
 I'll continue working on this.

 I'm using MVVM + Repository pattern.